jchernak96/jchernak96.github.io/_posts/2021-02-01-PFR-Scraping.md

       ###Make data longer for easier interpretation and rename variables
       melt_1 <- reshape::melt(df1, id.vars=c("Row","Names", "Team", "Season"))%>%
-        rename("Active_Inactive"=value)
+        dplyr::rename("Active_Inactive"=value)
       melt_2 <- reshape::melt(df2, id.vars=c("Row","Names", "Team", "Season")) %>%
         select(value) %>%
-        rename("Week"=value)
+        dplyr::rename("Week"=value)
       melt_3 <- reshape::melt(df3, id.vars=c("Row","Names", "Team", "Season")) %>%
         select(value) %>%
-        rename("Injury"=value)
+        dplyr::rename("Injury"=value)

       ###If DNP is detected in the string then individual did not play, rename output to reflect this rather than long code
       melt_1 <- melt_1 %>%
       mutate("Active_Inactive" = ifelse(str_detect(melt_1$Active_Inactive, "dnp") == TRUE, "Out", "Active"))

-      ###If the individual carried no designation then the data tip xpath returns an error, we detect this and replace the
-      ###output with a healthy designation but leave actual injury if one is available.
-Also, seperate string to create new column
+      ###If the individual carried no designation then the data tip xpath returns an error, we detect this and replace the           output with a healthy designation but leave actual injury if one is available.
+Also, seperate string to create new column       and specific injury.
-      ###and specific injury.

       melt_3 <- melt_3 %>%
       mutate("Game_Status" = ifelse(str_detect(melt_3$Injury, "subscript out of bounds") == TRUE, "Healthy", Injury)) %>%
       select(-Injury) %>%